 Consequently, brain supplements are still very impactful while avoiding the problems associated with over-stimulating smart drugs.
 For the same reason, brain supplements are more suitable for kids, but you should always check the ingredients carefully before purchasing brain supplements for children.

 Moreover, many smart drugs can cause quite significant side effects.
 For example, modafinil has been commonly reported to cause insomnia, headaches, stomach trouble and other problems.

 There is also the risk of more severe side effects, with many pharmaceutical smart drugs having the potential to cause quite serious issues.
 Modafinil, according to the FDA, can exacerbate mental problems or cause acute rashes.
 These effects are rare but potential issues.

-Brain supplements that avoid pharmaceuticals do not cause these sorts of problems.
-The side effects associated with brain supplements tend to be much less severe.
+Brain supplements made with natural ingredients do not cause these sorts of problems.
+The side effects associated with natural brain supplements tend to be much less severe.

 With brain supplements, the worst side effects you will encounter are dehydration or mild headaches - and these tend to be very rare.
 Similarly, there are minimal risks of provoking or exacerbating mental problems as the result of using a natural nootropic or brain supplement.

 Finally, smart drugs are frequently bought online, from offshore pharmacies.
 This can be both expensive, and the quality of the products may be compromised as these pharmacies operate outside of British regulations.